Those who do not learn from the past are doomed to repeat it

 AQA GCSE History 8145

 This course includes a period study on Hitler’s Germany, two depth studies on WWI and Norman England and a thematic study on the battle for democracy in Britain.

 The course is built around two detailed studies on the rise and fall of the British Empire and the Birth of the USA.
 A short coursework unit is completed on 19th and 20th century German History.

 Trips and Enrichment

 The History Department believes that trips and visits are an excellent way to enhance the educational experience of our students and to bring History to life.
-Our first form pupils enjoy an annual trip to Castle Rising which supports work on castles in the Middle Ages.
-Third form students visit the battlefields in France and Belgium to enhance their understanding of Britain’s role in the Great War.
-Students in the Lower Sixth Form have the opportunity to visit Auschwitz Concentration Camp in Poland as part of an educational experience offered by the Holocaust Educational Trust.
-The department has also run enrichment trips with the Psychology department, taking Sixth Form pupils to Poland, Germany and Finland.
+Our 1st Form pupils enjoy an annual trip to Castle Rising which supports work on castles in the Middle Ages.
+3rd Form pupils visit the battlefields in France and Belgium to enhance their understanding of Britain’s role in the Great War.
+Pupils in the Lower 6th Form have the opportunity to visit Auschwitz Concentration Camp in Poland as part of an educational experience offered by the Holocaust Educational Trust.
+The department has also run enrichment trips with the Psychology department, taking 6th Form pupils to Poland, Germany and Finland.